Yates County, New York: History

+In 1790 the Public Universal Friend and their society moved to the area from their original base in Rhode Island, forming a community at New Jerusalem, south west of Penn Yan, where The Friend's house can still be seen.

 In 1974 a new Mennonite settlement was started in Yates County.
 It grew quickly and steadily and with a population of more than 3,000 in 2015 it was almost as large as the Lancaster County, Pennsylvania settlement.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 376 sqmi, of which 338 sqmi is land and 38 sqmi (10%) is water.